Skip to content

 The template contains four rows with field codes and mapping information.
 Do not edit the contents of any of the first four rows.

 Each row following the mapping/field code rows will create one Archival Object in sequential order.
 Most columns in the spreadsheet are self-explanatory and mirror the fields described in the Creating Archival Objects and Rapid Data Entry sections above.
-There are, however, a few particular aspects of the spreadsheet that warrant further explanation, indicated below by their corresponding ArchivesSpace field code (row 3):
+There are, however, a few aspects of the spreadsheet that warrant further explanation, indicated below by their corresponding ArchivesSpace field code (row 3):

-• hierarchy: The hiearchy column is used to specify the hierarchical relationship of the Archival Objects within the spreadsheet.
+• hierarchy: The hierarchy column is used to specify the hierarchical relationship of the Archival Objects within the spreadsheet.
 Rows with a hierarchy of 1 will be added at the first level (e.g., a series).
 Rows that follow that row with a hierarchy of 2 will be added at the second level, as children of the hierarchy 1 row (e.g., a sub-series) until the next hierarchy 1 row.
-Rows with a hierarchy of 3 following the hierarchy 2 rows will be added as children of the preceeding hierarchy 2 row, and so on.
+Rows with a hierarchy of 3 following the hierarchy 2 rows will be added as children of the preceding hierarchy 2 row, and so on.
 To illustrate this, the contents of the following table would result in the ArchivesSpace hierarchy in the proceeding image.

 title expression hierarchy level